Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Poisoned Tears

 One of the most difficult battles in my writing career has been the language barrier.
-Spanish was, and remains, my native language.
-The American Dream has reached outside North American borders, and I wanted to become a writer with a publisher in New York City.
-I figured all I had to do was write in English.
-A simple plan, right?
+Early on, I decided to write in English when Spanish was, and remains, my native language.
+Although I didn't see it that way when it happened so many years ago, the reasons for choosing the foreign language are the same to those of men and women in Latin America who travel, sometimes illegally, to the U.S. The fact is that reaching the American Dream has reached outside of the North American borders, and thus, I wanted to become a writer with a world renowned publisher, one in New York City preferably.
+In my young man's bravado I figured all I had to do was write in English.
+A very simple plan, right?

-At nineteen, I was blessed with a job where I had to speak and write in English.
+I had learned this second language out of necessity.
+It is, after all, the business language of the world.
+At nineteen, I was blessed with a job that turned into a career where I had to speak and write in English for about 8-12 hours every day.
 Then there was the reading.
-Every early customer presented me with books.
-That’s when I discovered Robert Ludlum, Tom Clancy, Ken Follett and Clive Cussler.
-I got proficient, and people kept telling me I was good at speaking too.
-Match that praise with the desire to put ideas in writing and you have a recipe for publishing dreams.
+Every one of those early customers I attended presented me with books, used paperbacks, even some old hardcovers.
+That's the time when I discovered Robert Ludlum, Tom Clancy, Ken Follett and Clive Cussler.
+I got proficient, and people from the North kept telling me I was really good at speaking too, even emulating accents.
+Match those praises with the desire to put ideas on writing and you have a recipe for publishing dreams.

-I started my first novel in 1998 and made the rookie mistake of showing it to people who cared for me and didn’t want to break my heart.
-I can’t help but wonder if someone who disliked me would have helped me improve faster.
+I started my first novel in 1998 and made the rookie mistake of showing it to people who cared for me and didn't want to break my heart so while not openly praising the work, they gently encouraged me to try harder.
+I can't help but wonder if a person who disliked me would have helped me improve faster.

-The second thing that helped me improve has been the support of native speakers willing to go through hell correcting the typos that would spring out of nowhere as they tried to navigate my stories.
+The road hasn't been easy and I have a collection of rejection letters to those awful early drafts to prove it.
+The second best thing that has helped me improve my craft has been the support of native speakers willing to go through hell correcting the typos that would spring out of nowhere as they tried to navigate through my stories.

 Thanks Go To